tcboni/AutoResize/README.md

 # AutoResize

-This is a jQuery plugin for vertically adjusting a textarea based on user input and controlling any presentation in CSS. <strong>No clone or ghost elements</strong> used.
+AutoResize is a jQuery plugin used for adjusting the height of textareas based on user input and controlling any presentation in CSS.

-So why build this?
-Many solutions didn't feel smooth.
+This is something I built for my latest project (https://www.eagle-space.com).
+Most existing solutions didn't feel smooth.
 In some the textarea would flicker on entering new lines with a noticeable delay in resizing.
 Most were outdated and all were a lot bulkier than they had to be.
 Many had to use a mirror textarea or ghost element with some needing presentation values set in script.
 I wanted just the behavior in the script and anything regarding presentation should be controlled through CSS.

 ## Usage